The Most Effective Language Classes

 Many language learners go to language classes believing that is the best way to learn languages.
-Sometimes of course that may the only way, especially in cases where the language is not used where you live and you have limited access to resources.
+Sometimes, of course, that may the only way, especially in cases where the language is not used where you live and you have limited access to resources.
 However, as has been previously noted, language classes sometimes can do more harm than good especially when the learner is taught in ways that distance them from their own innate organic learning powers.

-There is of course another key factor which effective language learners need to develop and that is the ability to keep learning whilst they are getting on with life in the second language.
+There is, of course, another key factor which effective language learners need to develop and that is the ability to keep learning whilst they are getting on with life in the second language.
 This in many ways is the gold standard in language learning.
 Most adult language learners have lost this ability and to regain it is crucial if they don’t want to get stuck at a level below what they would like.
-Some learners manage this by themselves, but many may well need to be learn this skill.
+Some learners manage this by themselves, but many may well need to learn this skill.

 So how would it be if we could have language classes which immersed the students in the second language AND taught the language in a concentrated way at the same time as teaching the learners how to learn in an immersion environment?
 That really would be something, wouldn’t it!

 The one approach I have found that can do all this is the Silent Way approach to teaching languages.
-Many of you may well not have heard of this approach, however it has been used for nearly four decades all over the world.
+Many of you may well not have heard of this approach, however, it has been used for nearly four decades all over the world.
 Some of you may well have heard of it but not really been exposed to the power of it.
 I won’t go into it here in much depth but I will provide you with some links below where you can check it out further.

 Very briefly, this approach to language learning (created by Dr. Caleb Gattegno):